 The great news for anyone about to head into further education is that OCA short courses online are here to supplement your learning and increase your chances of success.
-What's more, our video-based learning is also CPD-accredited, giving you 1 CPD point very every hour completed.
+Moreover, our video-based learning is also CPD-Endorsed, giving you 1 CPD point every hour completed.
 That's right; our courses even make you more employable!

 The reason why our online training is so popular is that we offer a learning experience that transcends traditional text-based options.
 Many of our students tell us that we offer the best online education Australia has to offer, but you don't have to take their word for it.
 Watch our Student Study Demo, and you'll see aspects like the fact that every OCA student is fully supported with 1-to-1 mentoring.

 Our entire course library covers over 20 different professional sectors - something you can see by visiting us today at www.onlinecoursesaustralia.edu.au.
 There you'll also see that we offer flexible payment options that make our already cost-effective learning even more accessible.